-The downside of the Canadian system from the point of view of Canadians is that the system is over stretched.
+The perceived downside of the Canadian health care system is that the system is over stretched.
 Something much fewer Americans attribute to their system.

-At present, concern with long waiting lists and being overstretched do not appear to represent serious threat to public support for the Canadian system — it is not like the system gets poor marks.
+At present, concern with long waiting lists and being overstretched do not represent a serious threat to public support for the Canadian system.
+It is not like the system gets poor marks.
 They may in fact represent fears rather than true assessments of the current system.
-That said, the public is clearly worried about the impact of ageing and this will represent a fundamental challenge.
+The public is clearly worried, however, about the impact of ageing.
+This is a significant future challenge.

 Source: The Ipsos Global Advisor survey was conducted online between May 25 and June 8, 2018 with 23,249 adults across 28 countries (Approximately 1000 Canadians were included aged 18 to 64 years).
 Link